zgfgNew/PlayIntegrityFork/README.md

 ## About 'custom.app_replace.list' file

 You can customize the included default [example.app_replace.list](https://raw.githubusercontent.com/osm0sis/PlayIntegrityFork/main/module/example.app_replace.list) from the module directory (/data/adb/modules/playintegrityfix) then rename it to custom.app_replace.list to systemlessly replace any additional conflicting custom ROM spoof injection app paths to disable them.

+## About 'autopif.sh' and 'killgms.sh' script files

+There's intentionally no custom./pif.json in my fork by default, because the goal remains to be futureproof, and including something that could/will be banned and obsolete the next day would be contrary to that goal.
+If you don't care to have your own private fingerprint to use or don't have time to look for one currently then simply run the extraction script from a root prompt with `sh autopif.sh` in the module directory (/data/adb/playintegrityfix/), or from a file explorer app that supports script execution.

+The autopif script extracts the latest working Xiaomi.eu fingerprint (though frequently banned and may be banned for RCS use while otherwise passing Play Integrity and SafetyNet) to test an initial setup.

+The killgms script forces the Google Play Services DroidGuard process (com.google.android.gms.unstable) to end, making it restart with the next attestation attempt; useful for testing out different private fingerprints without requiring a reboot in between.

 ## Troubleshooting